ErikGartner/entropy-game-engine/README.md

-# Game AI
+# Entropy Game Engine
 [![Build Status](https://travis-ci.org/ErikGartner/game-ai.svg?branch=master)](https://travis-ci.org/ErikGartner/game-ai)

-*This is an exploratory attempt at constructing an [Interactive Story](https://en.wikipedia.org/wiki/Interactive_storytelling) engine*
+*For every action, there is a reaction, and a Piker reaction is quite a fuckin' thing. - Turkish in Snatch (2000)*

 The idea is to create an advanced ai engine that plans actions for characters based on their goals, states, knowledge in a closed world.